Last updated 30 July 2021

 If you test positive, you will have a ‘case interview’ and be asked to move into a quarantine facility as quickly as possible, unless other suitable arrangements are approved by the Medical Officer of Health.
 Moving to a quarantine facility is to ensure your health and welfare needs are met and to stop risk of infection to your family, whānau, āiga and wider community.

 It is recognised that this approach may be challenging for the people you might care for and for their families, whānau and āiga.
 People’s individual circumstances will be carefully considered in any decision made by the Medical Officer of Health.
-More information on testing positive and moving to a quarantine facility can be found at Receiving a positive COVID-19 test result.
+More information on testing positive and moving to a quarantine facility can be found through Receiving a positive COVID-19 test result.

 Face masks and coverings